 The St. Louis County truss of the Boone Bridge was demolished on February 18.
 The St. Charles County side was demolished on March 7.
 To see photos from both demolitions, click here.
 To see videos of the demolition, visit the MoDOT St. Louis YouTube page.

 The Monarch Levee Trail remains closed due to construction of the new Boone Bridge.
-The trail will remain closed approximately 1,000 feet on either side of the bridge until early 2016.
+The trail will remain closed approximately 1,000 feet on either side of the bridge until mid-2016.
 Once the trail is reopened, users will be able to access the Katy Trail in St. Charles County by the pedestrian pathway on the bridge.
 The pedestrian pathway will open in early 2016.